wwt/git-foundations/sections/section_5.md

 Notice the URL in the '[remote "origin"]' section
-This is a good way to check the your central repository target
+This is one way to check the your central repository target